sayakpaul/Supervised-Contrastive-Learning-in-TensorFlow-2/README.md

 (Figures gathered from the paper)

-A detailed discussion of the paper and the results of our experiments are available here is [this report](link to be updated).
+A detailed discussion of the paper and the results of our experiments are available here in [this report](https://app.wandb.ai/authors/scl/reports/Improving-Image-Classification-with-Supervised-Contrastive-Learning--VmlldzoxMzQwNzE).

 This repository consists of the notebooks (runnable on Colab) showing the experiments we have done.